backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.implementsApis` [optional]

+**NOTE**: This field was marked for deprecation on Nov 25nd, 2020.
+It will be removed entirely from the model on Dec 14th, 2020 in the repository and will not be present in released packages following the next release after that.
+Please update your code to not consume this field before the removal date.

 Links APIs that are implemented by the component, e.g. `artist-api`.
 This field is optional.

 The software catalog expects a list of one or more strings that references the names of other entities of the `kind` `API`.

-This field has the same behavior as `spec.providesApis` and will be deprecated in the future.
+This field has the same behavior as `spec.providesApis`.

 ### `spec.providesApis` [optional]